pymupdf/PyMuPDF/docs/page.rst

          * *(Changed in v1.18.0)* The overlapping parts of **images** will be blanked-out for default option ``PDF_REDACT_IMAGE_PIXELS``.
 Option 0 does not touch any images and 1 will remove any image with an overlap.
 Please be aware that there is a bug for option *PDF_REDACT_IMAGE_PIXELS = 2*: transparent images will be incorrectly handled!

+         * For option ``images=PDF_REDACT_IMAGE_PIXELS`` a new image of format PNG is created, which the page will use in place of the original one.
+The original image is not deleted as part of this process, so other pages might still show it.
+In addition, the new, modified PNG image currently is **stored uncompressed**.
+Do keep these aspects in mind when choosing the right garbage collection method and compression options during save.

-         * Text removal is done by character: A character is removed if its bbox has a **non-empty overlap** with a redaction rectangle *(changed in MuPDF v1.17)*.
-Depending on the font properties and / or the chosen line height, deletion may include undesired text parts.
+         * **Text removal** is done by character: A character is removed if its bbox has a **non-empty overlap** with a redaction rectangle *(changed in MuPDF v1.17)*.
+Depending on the font properties and / or the chosen line height, deletion may occur for undesired text parts.
 Using :meth:`Tools.set_small_glyph_heights` with a *True* argument before text search may help to prevent this.

          * Redactions are a simple way to replace single words in a PDF, or to just physically remove them.
 Locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.